 Her first dog Susan was buried at the Sandringham Estate and all her other pups have followed suit.
 The tradition was started by Queen Victoria who buried her beloved Collie there.
 The Queen even has gravestones made up for each of the dogs, Susan’s has “For almost 15 years faithful companion to the Queen” engraved on it.

 So, there you have it, everything you wanted to know about the Queen’s dogs.
-Her Majesty might just be more like us than we thought!
+She was quite the dog lover!